 Massages up to 80 minutes on a single charge.
-Powerful kneading and unique massage roller make for a deep massage.
+Powerful kneading and a unique design make for a deep massage.
 Soothing heat therapy makes this massager a cut above many others in this price range.
 Oversized design is accommodating to many users.

 Heat isn't very hot, even at the highest settings.
 Kneading can be a bit too powerful for some people.

 Shiatsu nodes change direction every minute to stimulate and relax muscles.
-Specially contoured for the neck and back, but can also be used on upper back, calves and thighs.
-Comes with convenient car adapter.
-Company offers lifetime support.
+Specially contoured for the neck and back, but can also be used on the upper back, calves, and thighs.
+Comes with a convenient car adapter.
+The company offers lifetime support.
 FDA-listed.

 Device is not rechargeable or cordless, so it needs to be plugged in during use.

 Manual model with an ergonomic design.
 Edges and curves are designed for scraping and massaging.
 Great for the neck and the entire body.
 Patented and portable.
 Easy to stash in a bag when traveling or heading to the gym.

 May take a little practice to use it effectively, so it's best to start slowly and gently.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A neck massager can bring the relaxing and therapeutic effect of a massage into your home.
 Models vary in their technique and usage, so you should consider how you intend to use your neck massager and what sort of relief you are looking for.